How to Donate Responsibly

 We’ve all done it.
 Taken that sweater with the hole in it and that half broken shoe and donated it to Goodwill, just wanting it to be out of our closet, and out of our house.
 We’ve all had good intentions, but is that enough?
 And what happens to those clothes that don’t sell at Salvation Army anyway?
 With the U.S. consuming more than 11 million tons of textiles each year, the surplus has to go somewhere.
 But where is this somewhere?

 The answer is the global used clothing trade.
 The United Nations suggests this trade is valued at over 3.7 million dollars annually and continues to rise.
 As we consume more goods than ever before, it is impossible to ignore the detrimental impact it is having on the environmental and the global economy.

-So, now that we have all had our eyes opened to this complex global trade.
-What can we do?
+What can we do now that we have all had our eyes opened to this complex global trade?